joetjen/node-colorific/README.md

 ![colorific terminal output](https://dl.dropboxusercontent.com/u/4775364/node-colorific.png "Exemplary colorifc output")

-Also check the index.js in the example directory which generates the above output.
+Also check the index.mjs in the example directory which generates the above output.

 ## License